NoamZeise/emacs-light/README.md

 (it says it does, but it doesn't work sometimes).
 So you need to install clangd and have it visible on your path for lsp to work.

+* Rust Analyzer - to use rust lsp mode, you will need to [install rust analyzer](~/.rustup/toolchains/stable-x86_64-unknown-linux-gnu/)

-* If you are missing icons or error symbols in headerline -> run `all-the-icons-install-fonts`.
+* If you are missing icons or have error symbols in headerline -> run `all-the-icons-install-fonts`. make sure you have lsp loaded, or all the icons wont be loaded yet (just open a programming file)

 * you can use the `shell-init.el` config for your emacs daemon and use emacs as your terminal with eshell.